 Fund financial reports provide detailed information about the School District's major funds.
 The School District uses many funds to account for a multitude of financial transactions.
 However, these fund financial statements focus on the School District's most significant funds.
-The School District's major governmental funds are the general fund, the bond retirement fund and the classroom facilities project fund.
+The School District's major governmental funds are the general fund, the bond retirement fund and the permanent improvement capital projects fund.